When to Apply for Grad School and Where to Start

 No matter what the application process entails, you never want to feel rushed.
 After all, you’ll almost always bound to run into an unexpected hiccup or two.
 Extra time will keep your stress levels manageable during what can be a high-pressure—but rewarding—process.

 As you read earlier, all graduate programs handle things a little differently.
-At Elmhurst College we provide graduate school on your terms, built around your schedule and priorities.
+At Elmhurst University we provide graduate school on your terms, built around your schedule and priorities.

 Most of our graduate programs offer rolling admission and will continue to accept applications, on a space-available basis, until the final deadline.
 However, to receive priority consideration, Tim Panfil, our senior director of graduate admission, recommends you submit your application at least four weeks before these final deadlines: